 Wessex Cave Club

 The Wessex Cave Club was officially formed on November 4th 1934, following an earlier foundation meeting held at Ashley House, Croscombe, near Wells.
 The founder members were Messrs.
 C.W.
 Harris, J.W.
 Duck, H. Murrell, N. Clark and K. Griffin.
 The late H.E.
 Balch, MA FSA, pioneer of cave exploration on the Mendip’s, became the Club’s first president; November 4th 1934 being his 65th birthday.
 He retained the position until his death in 1958.
 Twenty members joined the Club at the first meeting, thus underlining the opinions of the founders that a local organisation was needed for those unashamedly interested in caving just for the sport of it.
 Those clubs already in existence were primarily concerned with scientific objectives, or by their nature, open to a select few only: namely the Mendip Nature Research Committee, Wells; the University of Bristol Spelaeological Society, and the Sidcot School Spelaeological Society near Winscombe.
 By the outbreak of the Second World war the membership was 175.
 Inevitably the number of members declined during the war, but the tireless F.W.
 Frost kept the Club in being and saw it grow into the largest such organisation in Great Britain in the post-war years.
 Frank Frost became the Club’s second president in 1961, and held office until his death in 1981.
 The third president was Luke Devenish, a long standing caver and Wessex member.
 Richard Kenney became the fourth Wessex President until his death in 2001.
-Our current president is Donald Thompson.
-Today the Club has over 250 members.
+He was succeeded by Donald Thompson, who passed away December 2023.
+Today the Club has around 300 members.

 Since the Mendip Hills are the Club’s main area of operation, hostel accommodation has been provided for members and their guests from as early as 1935.
 Prior to the War, rooms were rented at the Grange, near the Castle of Comfort Inn.
 Through the generosity of Gerard Platten, the Club acquired a small wooden shed near Eastwater Cavern in July 1946, at the end of the war.